 Children have been reported to be at greater risk than adults for certain types of radiation exposure, but there is currently no conclusive data on whether children are at greater risk than adults from radon.

-A radon potential map was created in 2011 that shows potential areas of high risk.
+A radon potential map, created in 2012 and updated in 2017, shows potential areas of high risk.
 It shows that parts of Grey and Bruce County have the potential to be high risk.
 This is why everyone should test their homes.

 Is Radon located everywhere?

 It is located everywhere across the country.
-It is found in high concentrations in certain areas such as Elliot lake in Ontario where there is a uranium mine.
-But it can be found all across the country.
+It is found in high concentrations in certain areas, such as Elliot Lake in Ontario, where uranium exists in natural rock deposits.
 The concentration can change from town to town and even from home to home.
 In fact, a home can test high for radon even if the house right next door tested low.
 This is why Health Canada suggests that all homeowners test their home for radon.

 If Radon is naturally in the environment why do I have to worry?